Liam Hourican

-Liam Hourican is an Irish actor and voice actor.
+Liam Hourican is an Irish actor and stand-up comedian.
 He has appeared in various comedy roles on television.
 Hourican is perhaps best known for his co-starring role in the 2015 BBC Three series Murder in Successville, where Hourican plays Gordon Ramsay and Simon Cowell.
 The semi-improvised comedy series, in which a celebrity guest must help DI Sleet solve a fictional crime, became a cult hit.

-Hourican has also worked as a stand-up comedian, and is an accomplished stage actor.